LennP/homey-motionblinds_ble/README.md

-# Homey Motionblinds BLE
+# Homey Motionblinds Bluetooth

-Homey Motionblinds BLE
+## Introduction
+Motionblinds Bluetooth is a Homey app designed to integrate and control Motionblinds using Bluetooth Low Energy (BLE) technology.
+This app allows users to manage their blinds through the Homey platform, providing a seamless smart home experience.